datalink/testproject-wait-for-spinner/README.md

 You need to first download the TestProject SDK, which is available from their website.

 Download it and place it into: `/sdk/io.testproject.sdk.java.jar`.
 I haven't included it here as it's not mine to license.

+When building, you need to manually do these things:

+1. Update the version in `manifest.json`.
+2. Run the gradle build process (I use IntelliJ IDEA)
+3. Upload `build/lib/WaitForSpinner.jar` into TestProject's addon's section

 This has been built against version 0.65.0 of the TestProject SDK using Gradle 7 from within IntelliJ IDEA.
 If you update the SDK, you must manually update `src/main/testproject-sdk.properties`

-The `build.gradle` file tells Gradle how to build the plugin.
-You'll find the `.jar` file in `build/libs/WaitForSpinner.jar` once it's built.

 ## Developing